Surviving the UKs longest ever cave rescue

-Brecon Beacons: Caver recounts surviving 52-hour rescue
+Brecon Beacons: Caver recounts surviving 54-hour rescue

 There were times when George Linnane thought he was going to die after a fall at Ogof Ffynnon Ddu cave system, in the Brecon Beacons, in November.